evhub/coconut/DOCS.md

 -h, --help            show this help message and exit -v, --version         print Coconut and Python version information -t version, --target version
                       specify target Python version (defaults to universal) -i, --interact        force the interpreter to start (otherwise starts if no other command is given) (implies --run) -p, --package         compile source as part of a package (defaults to only if source is a directory)
 -a, --standalone      compile source as standalone files (defaults to only
                       if source is a single file)
 -l, --line-numbers, --linenumbers
                       add line number comments for ease of debugging -k, --keep-lines, --keeplines
                       include source code in comments for ease of debugging -w, --watch           watch a directory and recompile on changes -r, --run             execute compiled Python
 -n, --no-write, --nowrite
                       disable writing compiled Python -d, --display         print compiled Python
 -q, --quiet           suppress all informational output (combine with
                       --display to write runnable code to stdout) -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization -c code, --code code  run Coconut passed in as a string (can also be piped into stdin)
 -j processes, --jobs processes
                       number of additional processes to use (defaults to 0) (pass 'sys' to use machine default) -f, --force           force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
 --minify              reduce size of compiled Python --jupyter ..., --ipython ...
-                    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies --package --no-tco) --tutorial            open the Coconut tutorial in the default web browser --documentation       open the Coconut documentation in the default web browser
+                      run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies --package --no-tco) --argv ...            pass remaining args to Coconut script being run (requires --run)
+--tutorial            open the Coconut tutorial in the default web browser --documentation       open the Coconut documentation in the default web
+                      browser
 --style name          Pygments syntax highlighting style (or 'none' to
                       disable) (defaults to COCONUT_STYLE environment
                       variable, if it exists, otherwise 'default') --recursion-limit limit, --recursionlimit limit
                       set maximum recursion depth in compiler (defaults to 2000)
 --verbose             print verbose debug output --trace               show verbose parsing data (only available in coconut-
                       develop)
 ```

 ### Coconut Scripts